Notes from RSPB Geltsdale

 Day 3.

-I slept better last night, and the porridge plan helped this morning.
+I slept better last night, and the porridge plan helped.

-Today I went up to the ridge that yesterday’s distant curlew calls appeared to be coming from (above the lake, Tindale Tarn) and quickly hit the jackpot.
-Pairs of curlews were circling around a piece of moorland, the males singing their bubbling song as they carried out low, arcing display flights - flapping their wings and rising through the air, before descending gracefully.
-I was almost directly below them at times.
-I’m a little worried that I picked up too much of a distant road on the microphone though (hopefully a low-pass filter might take out some of those frequencies).
+Today I went up to the ridge and towards yesterday’s distant curlew calls (above the lake, Tindale Tarn), and was quickly rewarded.
+Pairs of curlews were circling around a piece of moorland, the males singing their bubbling song as they carried out low, arcing display flights, flapping their wings and rising through the air before descending gracefully.
+At times I was almost directly below them.
+I’m a little worried that I picked up too much of a distant road on the microphone, but hopefully some audio editing might take out some of those frequencies.

-As well as displaying curlews, I heard Grasshopper Warblers, which was new for me (no prize for guessing what they sound like).
+As well as displaying curlews, I heard grasshopper warblers, which were new for me (no prizes for guessing what they sound like).
 It’s also a huge pleasure to be among lapwings again.
-In my memory, the sound of curlews and lapwings always go together.
-They nest on slightly different ground; lapwings prefer very short grass, whereas curlews tend to like it a little longer.
-A displaying lapwing is a wonder to watch and listen to, completely equal to a curlew in its own way.
+In my mind, the sound of curlews and lapwings always go together.
+They nest on slightly different ground; lapwings prefer very short grass, whereas curlews like it a little longer.
+A displaying lapwing is a wonder to watch and listen to, just as special as a curlew in its own way.
 Firstly there’s the vocal sound, which is a bit like a loud, obnoxious ringtone, and secondly their frenetic, dipping and diving flight patterns (the zipping of their wingbeats is also a key part of the display).
 I recently came across this great recording by Gavin Vella.

-Later in the day, Ian popped in with a very welcome delivery of food (the Ground Elder salads with water dressing were beginning to get tedious), followed by the Curlew LIFE project officer for Geltsdale and Hadrian’s Wall, Christina Taylor.
-I interviewed both Ian and Christina about various aspects of their work - from what we can learn from the inverterbrate colonisation of cowpats, to Christina’s journey into conservation.
+Later in the day, Ian popped in with a welcome delivery of food (the ground elder salads with water dressing were beginning to get tedious), followed by the Curlew LIFE project officer for Geltsdale and Hadrian’s Wall, Christina Taylor.
+I interviewed both Ian and Christina about various aspects of their work, including what we can learn from the invertebrate colonisation of cowpats.

 Day 4.

 Today I headed off along another ridge, on the opposite side of the Tarn.
 This time I got even closer to curlews, and recorded something I wasn’t expecting.
 One pair seemed to be racing each other, flying so close together that their wingtips collided.
-I think they were probably completely oblivious to me, huddled next to a dry stone wall, as they flew about 10 metres directly above my head.
-I barely caught any vocal sound from them, but I did catch the sound from their wings.
-Upon landing, they kept jumping a short distance off the ground and flapping their wings at each other (picture a friendly, flirtatious cat-fight).
+They were probably completely oblivious to me, huddled next to a dry stone wall, as they flew about 10 metres above my head.
+I barely caught any vocalisations, but I did catch the sound from their wings.
+Upon landing, they carried out a kind of courtship dance - jumping a short distance off the ground and flapping their wings at each other.

-On the far side of the lake I was sitting down, catching my breath and munching on caramel wafer number 906, when suddenly a cuckoo landed only a few metres from me on a fence post, accompanied by a couple of warblers (I’ve never been great at telling different warbler species apart).
+I was sitting down, catching my breath and munching on caramel wafer number 906 on the far side of the lake, when suddenly a cuckoo landed only a few metres from me on a fence post, accompanied by a couple of reed warblers.
 It struck me as a bit strange that the warblers were so close to the cuckoo, given the time of year.
 Baby cuckoos tend to be seen later in the summer, being fed by warblers or other small birds whose nests have been parasitised.
 But here they were, sitting right next to each other.
 It almost seemed like the bizarre shared story between these species had somehow cast a shadow of closeness over them.
 I was too mesmerised to reach for my phone or my camera, and, by the time I thought of it, they’d flown off.

 Day 5.

-Today I decided to head for the Gairs - a much more remote area of moorland out in the ‘middle of nowhere’.
-It was truly magical out there, among Roe Deer and Red Grouse - two species I’m not used to hearing at all (it’s fun how you can feel like you’re on safari in your home country).
+Today I decided to head for The Gairs - a much more remote area of moorland.
+It was magical out there, among roe deer and red grouse, two species I’m not used to hearing at all.
 After a long hike I reached an abandoned house, deep in the valley.
 I later found that it had been lived in by two generations of game keepers and, before that, workers in the local mine.
-It was absolutely silent.
-There weren’t many curlews around, but after waiting a while in that spot, I was eventually rewarded.
-A single bird came and circled the valley, calling loudly before heading up onto a high ridge.
+It was almost completely silent.
+There weren’t many curlews around, but after waiting a while in that spot, a single bird came and circled the valley, calling loudly before heading up onto a high ridge.
 I decided to follow it, and set up my microphone on higher ground.
 It was from this position that I heard not only a curlew’s beautiful, ‘low whaup’, but another species of bird whose call stood out sharply above the moorland.
-For some reason I thought to myself that it had a ‘Golden Plover kind of feeling to it’.
-Sure enough, when I checked later with Ian, he confirmed it.
-I must have had a Golden Plover memory deep in me from home.
+For some reason I thought to myself that it had a “golden plover kind of feeling”.
+When I checked later with Ian, he confirmed it.
+I must have had a golden plover memory deep in me from home.

 Check out this fantastic recording of a Golden Plover via Xeno Canto.

-On my way back from the Gairs, I had a great encounter with a pair of Barn Owls - all of us caught by surprise.
-They flew out suddenly from a small barn and turned their cat-like faces around in flight to take a good look at me.
-It struck me that there’s something especially ‘elevated’ about Barn Owls, just as there is something ‘elevated’ about curlews.
+On my way back from The Gairs, I had a memorable encounter with a pair of barn owls - all of us caught by surprise.
+They flew out suddenly from a shed and turned their cat-like faces around in flight to take a good look at me.
+A part of me froze in wonder.
+There’s something especially ‘elevated’ about barn owls, just as there is about curlews.
+I guess some birds are more elevated than others (didn’t The Smiths once say something about that?).

-I little further along, I recorded snipe drumming above a section of marshland.
+A little further along, I recorded snipe drumming above a section of marshland.
 During the snipe's courtship display, it falls from the air, holding out its modified tail feathers in the slipstream.
 This causes the feathers to vibrate, resulting in an indescribable, mechanical shivering sound (in Japan, I’ve heard that snipe are occasionally referred to as 'Thunder Birds').
-Trying to spot snipe against a blue sky is about as easy as trying to spot a skylark.
+Since they don’t hover, trying to spot a snipe against a blue sky is even harder than trying to spot a skylark.

 Day 6.